 Technological progress in the late 1940s and early 1950s improved broadcasting.
 The move to tape recording marked a considerable advance.
 In 1949, the restrictions on advertising were relaxed.
 Content was changing.
 New programs were launched for sports, children and undiscovered artistic talent.

-A number of members of staff were transferred to the Department of Post and Telegraph to works under the supervision of the Council.
+A number of members of staff were transferred to the Department of Post and Telegraph to work under the supervision of the Council.
 They ceased to be civil servants.
-Under the Council the broadcasting moved in for more sophisticated age.
+Under the Council, broadcasting moved in for a more sophisticated age.
 Listener research commenced.

 RTE Broadcasting Authority